Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 <br/>

+### **Hazard**: Objects above the fan

-('Objects above the fan', 'Blower, or objects lifted by the blower, may disturb overhead objects such as lightweight ceiling tiles, causing them to fall down and potentially injure someone.', 'All', 3, 2, 6, 'Be careful to check above the blower for anything that might be disturbed when choosing where to place it.
+**Description**: Blower, or objects lifted by the blower, may disturb overhead objects such as lightweight ceiling tiles, causing them to fall down and potentially injure someone.

+**Affected People**: All

+**Before Mitigation**: Likelikhood: 3, Severity: 2, Overall: 6

+**Mitigation**: Be careful to check above the blower for anything that might be disturbed when choosing where to place it.
 If this is unavoidable, then make sure the power is sufficiently low that nothing will be disturbed.

+If an incident occurs, turn off the fans, clean up and call a first aider if necessary

+**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

+### **Hazard**: Plastic cups (PLUS)

+**Description**: They may hit someone when launched.

+**Affected People**: All

+**Before Mitigation**: Likelihood: 4, Severity: 1, Overall: 4

-If an incident occurs, turn off the fans, clean up and call a first aider if necessary', 2, 2, 4, 'Plastic cups (PLUS)', 'They may hit someone when launched.', 'All', 4, 1, 4, 'Only launch cups in a controlled manner where there is a clear area to do so allowing for things veering off course.\r\nCall a first aider in the event of an accident.', 2, 1, 2)
+**Mitigation**: Only launch cups in a controlled manner where there is a clear area to do so allowing for things veering off course.

+Call a first aider in the event of an accident.

+**After Mitigation**: Likelihood: 2, Severity: 1, Overall: 2

 <br/>